tikitong/minicoco/README.md

 ## First time setup

-The following steps are required in order to run the script: with conda and pip for example:
+The following steps are required in order to run the script, with conda and pip for example:
 ```
 conda create -n myenv python=3.9
 conda activate myenv